gullerya/object-observer/README.md

 #### Last versions (full changelog is [here](docs/changelog.md))

+- __1.0.3__
+  - Fixed [Issue no. 9](https://github.com/gullerya/object-observer/issues/9) - incorrect tail array items indexing/pathing after performing `splice` which inserts new items in the middle of array

 - __1.0.2__
   - Removed named export, only a default export/import is available (see docs below)

 - __1.0.1__
   - Added ES6 module packaging (both regular and minified)

-- __0.2.6__
-  - Fixed cloning logic to allow observability for host objects like `DOMStringMap` and alike (gave up on calling the original object's constructor)
-  - Documentation fixes

 For a short preview you may want to play with this [JSFiddle](https://jsfiddle.net/gullerya/5a4tyoqs/).